nicholaswmin/dyno/README.md

 ### Missing custom metrics

-Using anonymous lambdas/arrow functions means the metrics collector has no function name to use for the metric since by their own definition, they are anonymous.
+Using lambdas/arrow functions means the metrics collector has no function name to use for the metric.
+By their own definition, they are anonymous.

 Change this: